Coffee consumption and cancers at other sitesPrint this page

 Coffee and skin cancer

-There is no evidence that coffee consumption is linked to skin cancer.
-Caffeine, however, may protect skin cells against the harmful effects of UVB radiation.
+There is no research to currently suggest that coffee consumption is linked to skin cancer.
+Caffeine, however, may protect skin cells against the harmful effects of UVB radiation92-94, with some research suggesting a reduced risk of malignant melanoma associated with caffeinated coffee consumption.

-The WCRF 2007 Second Expert Report lists coffee under ‘Limited Evidence – No Conclusion’ for skin cancer18.
-However, a 2015 systematic review and meta-analysis concluded that there is some evidence for an association between regular coffee consumption and a reduced risk of melanoma, although the authors suggest further research is required98.
+- 2016 – a 2015 systematic review and meta-analysis concluded that there is a possible association between regular coffee consumption and a reduced risk of melanoma, although the authors suggested that further research is required93.

-Two further studies have investigated a dose response effect.
-A 2015 publication suggested that cutaneous melanoma risk decreased by 3% and 4% for a 1 cup increment of total coffee and caffeinated coffee, respectively99.
-A subsequent 2016 paper concluded that a linear dose response effect was observed between a reduced risk of malignant melanoma and caffeinated coffee consumption, but not decaffeinated coffee100.
+- 2016 – a further meta-analysis concluded that a linear dose response effect was observed between a reduced risk of malignant melanoma and caffeinated coffee consumption, but not decaffeinated coffee94.

 Coffee and lung cancer

-- A 2015 meta-analysis of 12,276 cases of lung cancer and 102,516 controls suggested a significant association between intake of 3 or more cups of coffee per day and increased risk of lung cancer in men but not in women, in American and Asian populations but not in European populations, and in smokers but not non-smokers102.
+- A 2016 meta-analysis of 12,276 cases of lung cancer and 102,516 controls suggested a significant association between intake of 3 or more cups of coffee per day and increased risk of lung cancer in men but not in women, in American and Asian populations but not in European populations, and in smokers but not non-smokers95.

 Coffee and brain tumours

-Coffee consumption may be linked to a reduced risk of brain tumours, in men in particular, but given that the number of studies is limited, more research is required to confirm this inverse association.
+Coffee consumption may be linked to a reduced risk of brain tumours but given that the number of studies is limited, more research is required to confirm this inverse association96.
+Similarly, IARC has not reviewed coffee consumption in relation to brain tumours1.

 Maternal coffee consumption and childhood leukemia

-- Authors of a 2015 meta-analysis comprising a total of 3,649 cases and 5,705 controls conclude that their findings “confirm the detrimental association between maternal coffee consumption and childhood leukemia risk, and provide indications for a similar role for maternal cola consumption” 105.
+- 2015 – a meta-analysis comprising a total of 3,649 cases and 5,705 controls conclude that their findings “confirm the detrimental association between maternal coffee consumption and childhood leukemia risk, and provide indications for a similar role for maternal cola consumption”97.

-- A further study published in 2015 examining parental smoking, maternal alcohol, coffee and tea consumption during pregnancy, and childhood acute leukemia concluded that childhood acute leukemia was not associated with coffee consumption during pregnancy, but an association was seen between coffee consumption and acute lymphoblastic leukemia106.
+- 2015 – a further study examining parental smoking, maternal alcohol, coffee and tea consumption during pregnancy, and childhood acute leukemia concluded that childhood acute leukemia was not associated with coffee consumption during pregnancy, but an association was seen between coffee consumption and acute lymphoblastic leukemia98.

 This information is intended for Healthcare professional audiences.